bluesky-social/proposals/0004-oauth/README.md

     ├───────────────────────────┬───────────────────────────────┼────────────────►│
     │                           │                               │                 ├──┐
     │                           │                               │                 │  │ Verification
-    │ User authenticates himself on AS and approves the request (10)              │◄─┘ (9)
+    │ User authenticates themshelf on AS and approves the request (10)              │◄─┘ (9)
     │◄──────────────────────────┬───────────────────────────────┬────────────────►│
     │                           │                               │                 │
     │ User redirected to redirect_uri (11)                      │                 │